 The CEMP defines the roles, responsibilities, and relationships of internal University departments, as well as external agencies and entities not normally associated with daily University operations but hold a role in disaster response.

 The CEMP applies to all campuses, facilities, and programs administered by Florida State University regardless of location or purpose.
-Individual campuses, facilities, and programs are required to develop supplemental EOPs, procedures and operational guidelines consistent with the CEMP.
+Individual campuses, facilities, and programs are required to develop supplemental EOPs, procedures and operational guidelines consistent with the tenets of the CEMP.

-The CEMP shall include a basic-plan, outlining the University-wide emergency operations strategy and operational and incident-specific annexes, as necessary.
+The CEMP shall include a basic plan, outlining the University-wide emergency operations strategy, and operational and incident-specific volumes, as necessary.

-Departments identified in the CEMP with emergency support functional (ESF) roles are required to develop and maintain subordinate plans, response policies and implementing procedures consistent with their responsibilities.
+Departments identified in the CEMP with emergency roles are required to develop and maintain subordinate plans, response policies and implementing procedures consistent with their responsibilities.

-Departments are assigned ESF roles based on their capability, resources and subject matter expertise.
+Departments are assigned emergency roles based on their capability, resources and subject matter expertise.

-The CEMP is revised every three years.

 Continuity of Operations Plans Continuity of Operation Plans shall be developed in accordance with the criteria provided by the Director of Emergency Management in coordination with designated individuals from FSU campuses/entities and locations.
 4-OP-E-10 Continuity of Operations Planning (COOP) /policies-and-procedures/general-university/continuity-operations-planning-coop

 Warning and Notification FSU campuses shall employ timely warning and emergency notifications to safeguard all personnel against hazards.
 If there is a condition which threatens the health and safety of persons on campus, university officials will warn the campus community using multiple interoperable delivery methods.

-Crisis Management FSU shall utilize the components of the National Incident Management System, including the Incident Command and Emergency Support Function Systems, as the foundation for the management of crises and disasters which compromise, jeopardize, threaten or significantly disrupt academic and business practices of the institution.
+Crisis Management FSU shall utilize the components of the National Incident Management System, including the Incident Command System, as the foundation for the management of crises and disasters which compromise, jeopardize, threaten or significantly disrupt academic and business practices of the institution.
 FSU shall also adhere to federal, state and local government laws and established regulations, policies and standards.
-Activation of the Emergency Operations Center (EOC) occurs at the direction of the VP of Finance & Administration, AVP of Public Safety and Emergency Management Director.
+Activation of the Emergency Operations Center (EOC) occurs at the direction of the AVP of Public Safety .
 EOC location, staffing and configuration shall be established in such a manner that best supports crisis and disaster management activities, relative to the threat, hazard, and/or needs of field operations.

+Post Incident Analysis

+An incident is not considered concluded until an after-action report is complete.
+After action reports allow the university to document what occurred during the response, identify successes, capture lessons learned and recommend improvements to strengthen future response.
+All university stakeholders have a responsibility to participate in the after-action process and complete improvement plan assignments in a timely manner.

 III.& Legal Support, Justification, and Review of this Policy